TRADE FOR RESEARCH

 Trade for research

-There exists a much smaller international trade in other macaque species, such as rhesus, southern pig-tailed and Japanese macaques, for scientific, commercial, or biomedical research purposes.
+There currently exists a much smaller international trade in other macaque species, such as rhesus, southern pig-tailed and Japanese macaques, for scientific, commercial, or biomedical research purposes.
 CITES records for 2017-2018 indicate that these species are captive-bred or captive-born, although some Japanese macaques were listed as wild-caught.
 In some countries, macaques may be captured from the wild to be used as breeding animals or for use in experiments in domestic laboratories.

 Wild capture for the research industry